codaglobal/linux_ad_integration/linux_ad_integration/README.md

 linux_ad_integration
 =========

-This role automates the integration of a standalone Linux server into any Active Directory.
+This role automates the integration of a standalone Ubuntu server into any Active Directory.
 It also adds passthrough authentication to SSH, based on Active Directory user groups.

 Requirements
 ------------